TeaTalkInternal/share_food_api/README.md

 - Setup your mysql using the SQL_dump.sql file
 - Add your credentials in db_connect_host_credentials.php

+## You may also use the following API hosted at http://teatalk.one/share_food_api

 Here you go.
 Now start using the following APIs and create beautiful and usefull apps.

 ## Version: 1.0